Blog>Trade>Growing your trade business>What’s the average pest controller salary?

 It might be because of your customer service, because of your prices or because of your service area.
 However, a lot of the time, it will be because of the services you offer.

-Take a look at what other pest control businesses offer in your area and see if you can spot a gap in the market.
-By specialising your business (for example, in rodent pest control), you’ll be more likely to attract customers looking for that specific service.
+Look at what other pest control businesses offer in your area and try to spot a gap in the market.
+By specialising (for example, in rodent pest control), you’ll be more likely to attract customers looking for that specific service.

 Assess your pricing